Paula S. McCauley, Treasurer

 July 2015 – June 2016

 Paula S. McCauley, DNP, APRN, ACNP-BC, CNE, serves a three-year term on the American Association of Critical-Care Nurses (AACN) board of directors from July 1, 2014, through June 30, 2017.
 She serves a one-year term as board treasurer from July 1, 2015, through June 30, 2016.

-McCauley is associate dean for academic affairs at University of Connecticut School of Nursing in Storrs, a position she has held since 2013.
+McCauley is associate clinical professor, adult gerontology acute care track coordinator at University of Connecticut School of Nursing in Storrs.
+She was previously associate dean for academic affairs and associate professor, from 2013 to early 2016.
 Her relationship with the university began in 1999 at the Health Center as an acute care nurse practitioner (ACNP) in the critical care service.
 Her academic appointments at the school of nursing began in 2003 and have included a joint clinical/faculty position as associate/assistant clinical professor for the accelerated registered nurse and graduate programs and track coordinator for the ACNP program.
 She also was a clinical faculty member serving as a preceptor at the University of Connecticut School of Medicine and Yale University School of Nursing.

 Earlier in her career, she served as a trauma program coordinator, emergency department and ICU charge/staff nurse and a pediatric staff nurse in hospitals in Connecticut.

 McCauley’s AACN involvement includes serving on the API Program Planning Committee, 2014; ACNPC Item Writing Team, 2011-2012; NTI Poster Abstract Review Panel, 2010-2013; and CE Evaluation Committee since 2010.
 She has been a pilot test and field test participant for the ACNPC-AG exam and a manuscript reviewer for American Journal of Critical Care.